vckyou/Reforestation/README.md

-## A doll was recently found dead in a rice paddy.
-It's the only known instance of a nick nack paddy wack.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.